 – A huge lump of what could hardly be called macaroni and cheese.
 (I took a bite, and let me just reassure you there was no cheese involved in the making of that yellow mound of crap.)

 – A hearty serving of spinach, which, OK thanks for the spinach but…it was all watery and just not appetizing at all.
 Plus who knows what they cooked it in or when & where it may have come from.

 – An individually packaged piece of white bread.
 (So basically, a processed lump of refined sugar.)

 – A cup of coffee, apple juice, and apple sauce.

 So as you can see, the typical hospital patient in America isn’t getting what one would really consider a “well-balanced” meal.
 Even as a non-doctor, non-nutritionist, just-average-person-with-a-blog, I can see and understand the enormous and endless benefits that come with eating fresh & natural foods like fruits and vegetables, and I find it appalling that our health care system chooses to focus so heavily on side-effect-laden medicinal treatments.
 Not that medicine isn’t helpful, but the inclusion of a balanced whole-foods diet is so important to one’s overall health and I think it’s extremely silly that our health care system, for the most part, seriously overlooks that fact.

 Of course, Wendell Berry is completely correct in saying that our food industry pays absolutely no attention to health (or rather, they pretend to), and as I learned from my visit to a hospital this weekend, the health industry’s very last concern is treating sickness with healthy foods.
-And so, it’s all just one big, endless cycle where people’s health continues to deteriorate until they are hospitalized and heavily medicated, never knowing that a healthy, balanced diet could be the cure to their illness and a much healthier life.
+And so, it’s all just one big, endless cycle where people’s health continues to deteriorate until they are hospitalized and heavily medicated, never knowing that a healthy, balanced diet could, at the least, help improve their well-being and maybe even their illness.